 How to report an incident (Staff)

-For cases where it is decided the School should consider the case, the Head of School may nominate a member of staff to act on his or her behalf.
+For cases where it is decided the School should consider the case, the Head of School may nominate a member of staff to act on their behalf.

 Schools must report all cases where plagiarism is found to have occurred to the Senate Office (email firstname.lastname@example.org) even if the case has been dealt with at School level.
 This assists with the identification of second or subsequent offences.